 Thyme is best added to your dishes early in the cooking process and provides a rich and earthy flavor with floral undertones.

 It takes a bit of patience to grow thyme from seed.
 You will be able to harvest the plant the first year, but the yield will be much richer in years two and onwards.

 You can also grow thyme from cuttings or divisions to speed up the process.

 If you grow from seed, you start propagating indoors in starter pots in early spring.

 How to grow thyme in 15 easy-to-follow steps

 1. The first step is to buy quality seeds and potting soil from your local garden center.

 2. Choose the plastic starter pots or a propagation tray you want to use.
-Wash them carefully if you are reusing pots or containers from other gardening projects.
+Wash them carefully if you reuse pots or containers from other gardening projects.
 Make sure the containers have rain holes to provide good drainage.

 3. Fill the chosen pot with your potting soil.
-The seed itself contains all the energy needed to germinate why no fertilizer is needed.
+The seed contains all the energy needed to germinate, so no fertilizer is required.
 Water the soil and let all excess water drain out.